Top day trips for island hopping in Italy

 Favignana is definitely one of the most popular destinations in Sicily thanks to its beaches, entertainment options and a wide range of amenities.

 After enjoying and exploring the island in its entirety, however, you should hop on the earliest ferry to Levanzo for a day trip!
-In just 10 minutes you will reach the smallest of the Aegadian Islands which has about 200 inhabitants.
+In just 10 minutes, you can reach the smallest of the Aegadian Islands which has about 200 inhabitants.

 Discover the coves of Levanzo, visit the Genoese Cave, and hike to the Capo Grosso Lighthouse.
 And if you're missing a little treat, head to "La Chicca" bakery for a cabbucio cunzato, the delicious local bread!